bibyteswithme/telco-churn-eda/README.md

 9.)
 End with one clear, specific recommendation, this is what separates an analysis from a report.

 📁 Files in This Repo
-telco-churn-eda-public.xlsx, the working Excel file (PivotTables, formulas, and charts included) charts/ exported chart images used in this README
+eg-telco-churn-eda-public.xlsx, the working Excel file (PivotTables, formulas, and charts included) charts/ exported chart images used in this README

 Part of my data analyst learning journey,follow bibyteswithme for more beginner-friendly projects :-)